When your muscles waste away, physicians classify the condition as “muscle atrophy”.

 Muscles become weak and will eventually atrophy.

 The signs of atrophy from disuse are usually flabby muscles.

 Signs and symptoms of neurogenic muscle atrophy are a bit more challenging and difficult for recognizing 1.

 But that is just a term that needs more clarifying.

 The simplest explanation is postural muscles are those which help us to stand erect.

-Therefore, one of the first signs of neurogenic muscle atrophy is a stooped posture.
+Therefore, one of the first signs is a stooped posture.